MarketSquare/awesome-robotframework/README.md

   - [robotframework-zoomba](https://pypi.org/project/robotframework-zoomba/) Collection of testing libraries spanning GUI, REST/SOAP API, and Windows Desktop automation.
   - [winregistry](https://pypi.org/project/winregistry/) Work with Windows Registry.

+- Remote Library Examples
+  - [remote-keyword-library](https://github.com/ThomasJaspers/remote-keyword-library) An example of a Remote Server Keywords library implementation in Java featured in a blog post written by Thomas Jaspers.
+  - [robotframework-scala-remote-library](https://github.com/jg8481/robotframework-scala-remote-library) An example of a Remote Server Keywords library implementation in Scala and based on a blog post written by Thomas Jaspers.

 ## Tools

 - Built-in tools